javalsai/lidm/README.md

 > [!TIP]
 > If you don't like seeing an element, you can change the fg color of it to be the same as the bg, making it invisible.

+# PAM

+If your distribution does not use the standard PAM service name `login` (`/etc/pam.d/login`) for its PAM services or if you want to use another PAM file, simply set the `LIDM_PAM_SERVICE` env variable to your PAM service name.

+When the env variable is empty it defaults to the `login` PAM service or whatever fallback your distribution packager has defined during compilation.

 # Contributing